 Dianna Bisset, Straps and Bridles

 Dianna Bisset has been designing and making equipment using technical fabrics and webbing for the outdoor industry since the early 1980s.
 She now works for Wild Stuff/Tufftec in Australia as a specialist designer of harnesses for flying performers in theater and films, as well as for rescue, sport, and industrial applications.
 Spectacular events such as the opening ceremony of the 2000 Sydney Olympics depended on Bisset’s harnesses for the myriad flying effects.
-For the DEEPSEA CHALLENGER Bisset designed and made the harness and tensioning straps for lifting, locating, and holding the sphere into the ISOFLOAT beam, the internal lifting slings and lift, launch, and towing bridles.
+For the DEEPSEA CHALLENGER Bisset designed and made the harness and tensioning straps for lifting, locating, and holding the sphere into the beam; the internal lifting slings; and lift, launch, and towing bridles.
 Since the end of the expedition, she and her husband Warwick have opened Rocklily Wombats, a wildlife refuge that rehabilitates and releases animals, including wombats, wallabies, and kangaroos.
 “Having the sub dive on a harness and strapping system I helped create was truly amazing and the highlight of my career,” says Bisset.

 Warwick Bisset, Engineer and Floor Manager

 With a degree in manufacturing engineering, Australian Warwick Bisset’s early experience was in machining and tooling design, which led to the technical side of factory management.
 After 22 years with Clark Equipment, building 40-ton forklifts, the change to submersible manufacture was profound.
-He was introduced to the project by his partner Dianna Bisset, who had made the original sphere lifting slings early in 2009, introduced him to the DSC project.
+His partner, Dianna Bisset, who had made the original sphere-lifting slings early in 2009, introduced him to the DSC project.
 Bisset’s role has been to manage the factory equipment and support the design effort in materials selection, stress analysis, manufacturing methods, and finding suppliers.
-He also helped to develop manufacture of the syntactic foam that made up most of the sub.
-The inspection, installation, and maintenance of the very high-pressure test vessels was a major responsibility, as was the specification and sourcing of all lifting equipment.
+He also helped to manufacture the syntactic foam that made up most of the sub.
+The inspection, installation, and maintenance of the very high-pressure test vessels were a major responsibility, as was the specification and sourcing of all lifting equipment.
 “Being on the sub project was inspiring and a valuable life experience,” says Bisset.
 “It was fabulous to work with so many talented and enthusiastic people.
 It demonstrated what is possible with passion, commitment, and financial support.”

 David Bleads, Mechanical Engineer